frederikheld/pot-pourri/CONTRIBUTING.md

 ## Help Wanted

-[Webapp](./service/webapp) lacks e2e tests because I don't know enough about Cypress yet.
+_service/webapp_ lacks e2e tests because I don't know enough about Cypress yet.
 I would appreciate your help with testing it!
-Most useful would be checks that all views render without throwing errors on the console.
+Most useful would be checks if all views render without throwing errors on the console.